TipsyPanda/LLM-Monitoring-guardrails/README.md

 # LLM Monitoring with Guardrails

 A Python prototype for monitoring LLM conversations and detecting toxic language using guardrails-ai.
-This system processes historical conversation data, detects violations, classifies them by severity (low/medium/high), and generates alerts.
+This system supports both batch processing of historical data and real-time Kafka-based input for pre-filtering user messages before they reach an LLM.

 ## Features